THIS REFLECTS HMRC GUIDANCE ISSUED UP TO 3 JULY 2020

 Before calculating how much to claim under the scheme, an employer must work out:

-Claim periods starting from 1 July must start and end within the same calendar month and must last at least 7 days in that month (and they do not have to be consecutive), unless claiming for the first few days or the last few days in a month.
+Claim periods starting from 1 July must start and end within the same calendar month and must last at least 7 days in that month, unless claiming for the first few days or the last few days in a month.
 A claim for fewer than 7 days can only be made if the period being claimed for includes either the first or last day of the calendar month, and the period ending immediately before it has already been claimed.

 This will be a problem for payrolls which are four weekly, as these will have to be split into more than one claim in order to align with the calendar month end.